 Aicha got her new hands on some play dough today and, as you can see, she went to town!
 That pink basin looking object and the orange shafts are mini models of what the women here use to pound dried corn into cornmeal.
 The kernels go in the basin and they get repeatedly smashed with the shaft until they're a powder.

 As Aicha's gearing up to go home, here's a reminder at just how far she's come since she first came to us over a year ago.
 Her fingers were essentially melted together and fused to her palm.
 Now all her fingers operate on their own with the freedom to get her into whatever adventures she so desires!

 Aicha's playing games with us, telling us that every time she leaves our presence that she's leaving for good.
 We've had about three sincere goodbyes over the last few days and yet we always see her again.
 She did officially get seen by the doctor today and got the rest of her bandages removed.
 She then had a physical therapy appointment so she has been a busy little woman.
 We're working on getting her a bus ticket home, so while she isn't leaving every time she tells us, she is leaving soon!

 Aicha is still in the process of have regular wound cleanings and bandage changes.
 She spent a chunk of this morning with her mom and the other patients waiting to be seen.
 Keep your prayers coming for her!

 Aicha got her bandage off today and she couldn't be happier!
 It's likely she'll be going home later this week so please be praying for her as she re-enters her life at home after an extended time living with us.

 Send a Message to Aicha

-We'll deliver your message to Aicha at her hospital bed.
+We'll deliver your message to Aicha as soon as we see her.